Generalized Distributions of Host Dispersion Measures in the Fast Radio Burst Cosmology: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We are grateful to Profs.~Puxun~Wu, Fa-Yin~Wang, Jun-Jie~Wei, Hai-Nan~Lin, as well as Dao-Hong~Gao, Jia-Lei~Niu, Shu-Yan~Long, Hui-Qiang~Liu, Wei-Zhi~Gong and Shuo-Yu~Zhang for kind help and useful discussions.~This work was supported in part by NSFC under Grants No.~12375042 and No.~11975046.
+We thank the anonymous referee for quite useful comments and suggestions, which helped us to improve this work.~We are grateful to Profs.~Puxun~Wu, Fa-Yin~Wang, Jun-Jie~Wei and Hai-Nan~Lin, as well as Dao-Hong~Gao, Jia-Lei~Niu, Shu-Yan~Long, Hui-Qiang~Liu, Wei-Zhi~Gong and Shuo-Yu~Zhang for kind help and useful discussions.~This work was supported in part by NSFC under Grants No.~12375042 and No.~11975046.